HopperLogger/mpv-frame-interpolator/README.md

 </div>

 # HopperRender
-A fork of mpv-player/mpv, enhanced with real-time frame interpolation using CUDA.
-This integration allows for smoother video playback by generating intermediate frames between existing ones, leveraging NVIDIA GPUs for efficient, high-performance processing.
+A fork of mpv-player/mpv, enhanced with real-time frame interpolation using CUDA/HIP.
+This integration allows for smoother video playback by generating intermediate frames between existing ones, leveraging the GPU for efficient, high-performance processing.
 The goal is to achieve pretty decent frame interpolation with a variety of user customizable settings.
 The filter can be easially used with [SMPlayer](https://github.com/smplayer-dev/smplayer).
 > Please keep in mind that this project is still in ongoing development and there are very likely some bugs depending on the environment you're running and the setting you use.
 The interpolation quality is also not perfect yet, but pretty decent most of the time, especially for 24 fps -> 60 fps conversion.

 ## Features
 - Realtime frame interpolation of any source framerate to your monitors refresh-rate
-- Compatible with HDR video _(tested with 4K Blu-rays)_
+- Compatible with HDR video
 - Comes with an AppIndicator that shows the current stats and allows several output modes, and settings to be selected
 - Warps frames in both directions and blends them for the smoothest experience
 - HSV Flow visualization lets you see the calculated movements of objects in a scene